 MFA is an important tool in preventing unauthorized access to user accounts that contain sensitive information including personal identifying information (“PII”).
 By enabling MFA, organizations can add an additional layer of security that can prevent hackers and other malefactors from gaining access by stealing passwords.
-Many firms have MFA enabled for their own systems and MFA has become an essential component of firm cybersecurity policies and procedures to ensure protection of sensitive data.
+Many firms have MFA enabled for their own systems and MFA has become an essential component of firm cybersecurity policies and procedures to ensure the protection of sensitive data.

 FINRA’s new MFA Features

-Because MFA is one of the most effective ways to ensure prevention of unauthorized access to an SAA or AA’s IARD and/or CRD account, FINRA made the decision to enable MFA in order to protect its users’ information.
+Because MFA is one of the most effective ways to ensure the prevention of unauthorized access to an SAA or AA’s IARD and/or CRD account, FINRA made the decision to enable MFA in order to protect its users’ information.

 Passwords are becoming increasingly vulnerable to hackers and in an attempt to protect sensitive user information, FINRA has partnered with the Cisco vendor Duo to use their MFA service for SAAs and AAs.

 Once a Firm has been notified its IARD and/or CRD accounts have been enabled with MFA, the firm’s SAA and AAs will need to register their devices with the IARD and CRD.
-Users will need to register their cellphone, landline, or a tablet to commence their MFA process.
-The new MFA process will use three options to provide secondary identification for user access to the IARD and CRD: (1) a mobile application; (2) text message; or (3) a phone call.
+Users will need to register their cellphone, landline, or tablet to commence their MFA process.
+The new MFA process will use three options to provide secondary identification for user access to the IARD and CRD: (1) a mobile application; (2) a text message; or (3) a phone call.